MarufZak/react-simplified/README.md

 ## Features

-- **JSX runtime**: A simple JSX runtime that converts JSX to React elements.
+- **JSX runtime**: JSX runtime that converts JSX to React elements.
-- **React DOM**: A simple DOM renderer that renders React elements and fragments to the DOM.
+- **React DOM**: DOM renderer that renders React elements and fragments to the DOM.
-- **Events system**: Event system that allows you to add event listeners to elements.
+- **Events system**: Events system that allows you to add event listeners to elements.
 - **Component lifecycle**: Component lifecycle methods that allow you to run code when a component is mounted, updated, or unmounted, using useEffect hook.
 - **Reconciliation**: Reconciliation algorithm to update the DOM efficiently.
 - **Hooks**: A set of hooks that allow you to manage the state of your components, handle side effects, access DOM elements, and generate unique and consistent ids with useState, useEffect, useRef, and useId hooks respectively.